New Electronic Disclosure Rules Proposed by the DOL and its Details

 The new method utilizes a “notice and access” model where the plan participants and beneficiaries are kept in the loop regarding key information on their plans.
 This is done by giving them instructions on accessing disclosures and requesting paper copies of them.
 Under the new method, you can put your fears of ending up with penalties to rest as it not only brings more convenience but transparency as well.

 Old Safe Harbor Method?

-Those who don’t have the ability to access documents in the electronic form can go for the 2002 safe harbor method as long as they provide affirmative consent.
+Those who can’t access documents in the electronic form can go for the 2002 safe harbor method as long as they provide affirmative consent.
 For employers, the old method tends to be more bothersome as they usually have to distribute the documents on paper.

 New Rules for the Employers

-The new proposal comes with a few pre-requisites to utilize the new method such as specifying the timing, content, delivery methods and standards for the site where the disclosures will be housed.
-It can only be used for participants who have an electronic address such as personal email, work email or even mobile phone numbers.
+The new proposal comes with a few pre-requisites to utilize the new method, such as specifying the timing, content, delivery methods, and standards for the site where the disclosures will be housed.
+It can only be used for participants with an electronic address such as personal email, work email or even mobile phone numbers.
 As a result, there won’t be any limits to the type of device the information can be accessed on.
 However, according to the DOL, it is recommended that if smartphone numbers are used for the participant’s condition of employment, then the employer-provided smartphone must come with a data plan.

 What Are Some of the Changes?